 If your green beans are undressed, then go ahead and freeze them.
 But if you have a casserole, just like the sweet potato casserole, it is best to eat any leftovers up.
 Sometimes it is difficult to pare down a recipe.
 So when you are cooking, you can prepare the dish and freeze it before baking if you make too much.

 I have never had too much leftover stuffing since it is my favorite side dish, but if you want to freeze leftovers, you can.
-Place one cup pieces on a cookie sheet and place in the freezer overnight.
+Place a one-cup piece on a cookie sheet and place it in the freezer overnight.
 The next morning, put the frozen dressing in a large storage bag.
 Freezing the stuffing may cause it to dry out.
 Remedy this by pouring over some gravy or warm broth.

 You can freeze cranberry sauce.
 It’s best to place it in a small freezer bag, seal it, and then you can lay it flat for storage.
 Thaw it in the refrigerator overnight before using it.

-Flour based gravies freeze better than those containing milk or cream.
+Flour-based gravies freeze better than those containing milk or cream.
 Dairy separates from the sauce when it defrosts.
-Fill a freezer bag with leftover gravy and then spread it out so that it can lay flat.
-The flat bags will give you more storage space and allow for a shorter thaw time.
+Fill a freezer bag with leftover gravy and then spread it out so it can lay flat.
+The flat bags will give you more storage space and shorter thaw time.

 You can freeze cooked peas.
 Place them on a cookie sheet and then in the freezer overnight.
 Transfer the frozen peas to a freezer bag for longer-term storage.